erick-sousa/BionicPythonHand/README.md

 ![Image of Matplotlib Graph](https://github.com/erick-sousa/BionicPythonHand/blob/main/pictures/Matplotlib%20Graph.png)

 In the [classes](classes.py) you will find the Classes that I developed to do a few tasks.
--UI_Creation handles creating the majority of the TKinter elements used in the UI -A
+- UI_Creation handles creating the majority of the TKinter elements used in the UI
+- Assignment_Functions intializes the object by creating object instances for each finger in the hand which is referenced by Class_UI in creating the buttons.
+This class also holds most of the comnmands used by the TKinter GUI